| Note: Not all of the

 Foundation (NSF) did not fund any research into the societal implications

 of NT due to lack of research grant proposals.
+The ethical

-issues associated with NT fall into a variety of categories including:
+issues associated with NT fall into a variety of categories including: 1).
+Equity: NT does not stand to

 help developed countries only, but also (and perhaps mainly) developing